Questions? Call0808 196 1942orMessage us

 Understanding birth control methods

 If birth control stops you from getting pregnant, could it interfere with your natural fertility?
-It’s a logical question, and to understand why the answer is “no”, it helps to know how birth control works.
+It’s a logical question, and to understand why the answer is no, it helps to know how contraception actually works.

-• Barrier methods like condoms, diaphragms, sponges or the cervical cap stop sperm from entering the cervix
+• Barrier methods like condoms, diaphragms, sponges or the cervical cap prevent sperm from entering the cervix.

-• Short-acting contraceptives like the pill, mini pill, patches, or vaginal rings contain synthetic hormones to prevent egg release, sperm entering the cervix, and embryo implantation
+• Short-acting contraceptives, such as the pill, mini pill, patches, or vaginal rings, contain synthetic hormones that stop the release of an egg, prevent sperm from reaching the cervix, and reduce the chances of embryo implantation.

-• Long-acting contraceptives like the intrauterine device (IUD), implant, or injections have similar effects to short-acting methods but last longer
+• Long-acting contraceptives like the intrauterine device (IUD), implant or injection work in similar ways to short-acting methods but last much longer.

-The difference is that short-acting methods need to be taken regularly, whereas the IUD or implant are effective for many months or years until they expire or are removed by your doctor.
+The main difference is that short-acting methods must be taken consistently, whereas long-acting options like the IUD or implant provide continuous protection for months or years, until removed by a doctor.

 How birth control works

-Other than barrier methods and the copper coil, contraceptives use synthetic hormones such as oestrogen and progesterone to prevent pregnancy.
-These have three-fold effects that, together, significantly reduce the chances of getting pregnant.
+With the exception of barrier methods and the copper coil (non-hormonal IUD), most contraceptives use synthetic hormones such as oestrogen and progesterone to prevent pregnancy.
+These hormones have a three-fold effect that makes conception much less likely:

-1. First, it stops the ovaries releasing an egg each cycle.
+1. They stop the ovaries from releasing an egg during each cycle

 Learn more about female fertility, including understanding the menstrual cycle and when it’s possible to become pregnant.